lfiguero/ZernikeSuite/readme.md

 ## How to run

 Clone this repository (or use GitHub's *Download ZIP* button) and in the folder where the contents were stored run an interactive session of Julia and type `include("runs-knownSharpnessTest.jl")` or `include("runs-conjecturedSharpnessTest.jl")` (just one of them per session because their code import mechanisms collide).
-Figures and pasteable portions of LaTeX tables should be dumped to the `output` subfolder.
+Figures and pasteable portions of LaTeX tables are dumped in the `output` subfolder.